Paul Goldschmidt Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- Orioles pitchers combine to surrender 160 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to give up 160 home runs (1.1 per game), the ninth-fewest in baseball.

+- Means gets the call to start for the Orioles, his first of the season.

+- The 30-year-old southpaw last appeared Wednesday, April 13 against the Milwaukee Brewers, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.